The Venus Flytrap is a plant most fascinating.

 The Venus Flytrap Terrarium – 5 Care Challenges

-The flytrap is a little high maintenance, to say the least, but with some understanding and active listening I really think this could work out.
+The Flytrap is a little high maintenance, to say the least, but I really think this could work out with some understanding and active listening.
+The Venus Flytrap’s requirements for light, heat, humidity, water, and soil are all very particular.

 What’s more surprising is that it only grows within a 100-mile radius of Cape Fear.
 The narrow regionality of the species explains how the care requirements are so specific and so important.